zaixizhang/PocketGen/README.md

 <img src="./assets/2p16.png" width="50%" height="50%" alt="TOC" align=center />
 </div>

+## Self-Consistency Evaluation
+The code to compute scRMSD, scTM, and pLDDT can be found at [eval](https://github.com/aqlaboratory/genie/tree/main).

 ## Acknowledgement
 This project draws in part from [TargetDiff](https://github.com/guanjq/targetdiff) and [ByProt](https://github.com/BytedProtein/ByProt), supported by MIT License and Apache-2.0 License.
 Thanks for their great work and code!